-Jennifer Phelps works as a versatile writer, professional editor, and proofreader in the Denver area.
+Jennifer Phelps works as a professional editor, proofreader, and versatile writer in the Denver area.

 She has worked as a full-time editor for over a decade and enjoys collaborating with a variety of MA/PhD students as well as authors of essays, short stories, and full-length manuscripts.
 She also proofreads several magazines at New Hope Media in Boulder, Colorado.